Privacy·5 min read·April 11, 2026

 This is why any app making a local-first claim should also provide easy data export — so you have a copy you control.
 An export file in a standard format (like JSON) means your data isn't locked into the app at all.
 You can open it, read it, or import it elsewhere.

-How to verify the claim
+How to check the claim

 local storageprivacyhealth datalocal-firstdata ownership